Accounting with Placement Year

 Entry requirements

 A strong proficiency in Mathematics is required.
-If Mathematics is not taken as an A level subject, a grade 7 (or grade A) in Mathematics at GCSE is required.
+If Mathematics is not taken as an A level subject, GCSE grade 6/B in Mathematics/Core Maths B is required.

 We particularly welcome the introduction of the Core Mathematics Qualification and we will accept a Core Maths Qualification (grade B minimum) in lieu of our GCSE Mathematics requirement.